janiyam/Milestone1/README.md

-# Milestone1
+# Milestone_1
-group project with data structures cout >> "Hello Everyone it is time to start our project!"
+group project with data structures cout >> "Hello everyone it is time to start our project!"